dmytrosvystun88/UseCase1/README.md

 ## Usage

-To make a request provide parameters such as name, population, sortDirection or numberOfResults for \Counties endpoint and hit "Execute" button.
+To make a request using swagger provide parameters such as name, population, sortDirection or numberOfResults for \Countries endpoint and hit "Execute" button.
+To call the endpoint programmatically send GET request: > https://localhost:{port}/Countries?name={name}&population={population}&sortDirection={ascend|descend}&numberOfResults={number}